IgorMarinhoArgollo/to-do-list/README.md

 # To Do List Project
-This is my first deployable project.
-I did it while I was starting my studies on the Fundamentals of Web Development in the Trybe course.
+This is My To Do List.
+I did it while I was studying on the Fundamentals of Web Development in the Trybe course.

 ## Live Link
-<a href="https://pixels-art-project.netlify.app">Pixel Art</a>
+<a href="https://to-do-postit.netlify.app/">To Do List</a>

 ## Screenshot
 ![ScreenShot](./images/screenshot.png)

 ## My Goals
-* Create color palette with 4 colors, black as first (pre-selected) and three others randomly generated;
-* Create a board measuring 5x5;
-* Paint each pixel on click with the selected color;
-* Create a clean up button;
-* Create an input to change the size of the board (between 5 and 50 pixels);
-* Create an input to change dimensions of the pixels.
+* Create a to do list;
+* Allow adding and removing tasks;
+* Allow remove all tasks;
+* Allow saving tasks on localstorage;
+* Allow complete and move tasks;
+* Each tasks has a random color of a postIt;
+* Show the number of pending tasks.

 ## Used Technologies
   * HTML